The Ultimate Guide to Orthodontics and How to Confidently Select an Orthodontist

 What is faster than orthodontics?

 Alternative ways of making teeth appear straight include veneers, fillings, crowns or any other type of material that is glued to teeth.
-One benefits is that results are instant or almost instant.
+One benefit is that results are instant or almost instant.
 However, some of these restorative materials for veneers, fillings, or crowns eventually may need to be replaced, adding additional cost.
 Aesthetics might change over time if those restorations start to leak and further removal of tooth structure will be required if replacement is needed.
 Sometimes the position of the teeth is not normal or the space between them teeth is too much or too little to make normal looking veneers, fillings or crowns.
 For that reason, your dentist may request that you complete your orthodontic treatment before they do veneers on your teeth.
 Think of it as a car that has been damaged in a car accident.
 If the garage technicians only repair the outside visible damage, the internal car damage will be masked and will worsen in time and give you problems down the road.
 However, the car will look great on the outside.
 Similarly, just as teeth are crooked, spaced or malpositioned, if you choose to mask their appearance with veneers and/or crowns, their malposition most likely would still remain.
 These underlying conditions can lead to difficulty in keeping the teeth clean leading to additional bacterial plaque pocket formation and creating other problems in the future.
 Veneers, fillings, and crowns are great options if used appropriately and have their indications for smile improvement.

 What is orthopedics?